 d.
-The fuel must be shown to be compatible with the fuel bladder and seal materials used by all teams that will be using the fuel by passing the tests specified in The Appendix to the Technical and Sporting Regulations.
+The fuel must be shown to be compatible with the fuel bladder and seal materials used by all team Competitors or PU Manufacturers that will be using the fuel by passing the tests specified in The Appendix to the Technical and Sporting Regulations.